spryker-sdk/sdk/docs/telemetry.md

 `SprykerSdk\SdkContracts\Entity\Telemetry\TelemetryEventMetadataInterface` - event metadata.

 ## Event transport
-To collect and send events to remote storage `SprykerSdk\Sdk\Core\Application\Service\Telemetry\TelemetryEventsSynchronizerInterface` is used.
+To collect and send events to remote storage `SprykerSdk\Sdk\Core\Application\Telemetry\TelemetryEventsSynchronizerInterface` is used.
 It uses `SprykerSdk\Sdk\Core\Application\Dependency\Service\Telemetry\TelemetryEventSenderInterface` to send events into the remote server.
 To implement the custom sender you must implement this interface and don't forget throw the `SprykerSdk\Sdk\Core\Application\Exception\TelemetryServerUnreachableException` in case the destination server is unreachable.